Madaba Map: Topographic representation

 The mosaic map depicts an area from Lebanon in the north to the Nile Delta in the south, and from the Mediterranean Sea in the west to the Eastern Desert.
 Among other features, it depicts the Dead Sea with two fishing boats, a variety of bridges linking the banks of the Jordan, fish swimming in the river and receding from the Dead Sea; a lion (rendered nearly unrecognisable by the insertion of random tesserae during a period of iconoclasm) hunting a gazelle in the Moab desert, palm-ringed Jericho, Bethlehem, and other biblical-Christian sites.
 The map may partially have served to facilitate pilgrims' orientation in the Holy Land.
 All landscape units are labelled with explanations in Greek.
 The mosaic's references to the tribes of Israel, toponymy, as well as its use of quotations of biblical passages, indicate that the artist who laid out the mosaic used the Onomasticon of Eusebius (fourth-century AD) as a primary source.
-A combination of folding perspective and an aerial view depicts approximately 150 towns and villages, all of them labelled.
+A combination of folding perspective and an aerial view depicts approximately 150 towns and villages, all labelled.